nreinig3/anomaly-detection-capstone/README.md

 ## Results

-My transformer model successfully **met the project's primary goal, achieving &ge; 95% recall** in detecting anomalous defects on our internal test set.
+My transformer model successfully **met the project's primary goal, achieving ≥ 95% recall** in detecting anomalous defects on the challenging holdout test set provided by Novelis (Test Set #2).
 It outperformed the parallel VAE and GAN approaches in identifying novel defect types, demonstrating the viability of a carefully engineered transformer for high-accuracy industrial anomaly detection.

-**Generalization Challenge & Insight:**
+### Generalization Performance & Insight

+A deeper analysis on a separate internal test set (Test Set #1), composed of images more similar to the training data, revealed strong performance with a recall of 83.3% for defect images and 91.2% for good images.

-Performance was also evaluated on a separate, more challenging holdout test set provided by the sponsor.
-While **anomaly recall remained high, the false positive rate increased**; many known "good" images were incorrectly flagged as anomalous.
-This suggests the model's training data, while accurate, lacked the full diversity of "good" images found across different manufacturing conditions.
-Since the model learns to flag any deviation from its training set as an anomaly, a truly representative dataset is crucial for minimizing false positives.
+However, the model's performance on Novelis's more diverse holdout set (Test Set #2) revealed a key insight: while defect recall remained high at 95%, the **false positive rate increased significantly**.
+Many known 'good' images were incorrectly flagged as anomalous.

+This suggests that while the training data was accurate, it lacked the full diversity of 'good' images found across different manufacturing conditions.
+The model learns to flag any deviation from its learned representation of 'good' as an anomaly, underscoring that a truly representative dataset is crucial for minimizing false positives in a production environment.

 **Conclusion & Handoff:**
 Despite this challenge, the sponsor found the results **highly promising for future development**.
 To facilitate a smooth transition, I prepared the code for implementation by creating robust training, validation, and inference scripts, all thoroughly documented with clear comments and instructions.